 Before working for the Federal Government, LaTanya performed project administration as a private sector IT consultant for Unisys, General Dynamics, and Manpower Technical as well as a staff member for the U.S. edition of the Stars and Stripes newspaper.
 Her early leadership accomplishments were graduating as a Captain in the U.S. Air Force Junior Officers’ Reserve Training Corps (AFJROTC) and a graduate from the District of Columbia’s National Guard Youth Leader’s program.

-LaTanya is a graduate of Partnership of Public Service’s Excellence in Government fellows program and a current African-American Federal Executive Association (AAFEA) fellow.
-She holds a senior level Federal Acquisition Certification for Program and Project Managers (FAC-P/PM) certification and a certification in Managing IT Projects from The George Washington University School of Business.
-LaTanya possesses a Master’s in Business Administration (MBA), Master of Science (MS) in Technology Management with a specialization in Project Management, and a Bachelor’s of Arts (BA) in Media Communications all from the University of Maryland.
+LaTanya is a graduate of the Partnership of Public Service’s Excellence in Government fellows program and the African-American Federal Executive Association (AAFEA) fellowship.
+She holds a senior-level Federal Acquisition Certification for Program and Project Managers (FAC-P/PM) certification and a senior-level Federal Acquisition Certification for Contracting Officers Representative (FAC-COR) certification as well as a certification in Managing IT Projects from The George Washington University School of Business.
+LaTanya possesses a Master’s in Business Administration (MBA), a Master of Science (MS) in Technology Management with a specialization in Project Management, and a Bachelor’s of Arts (BA) in Media Communications all from the University of Maryland.

 She is a native of the District of Columbia and passes on many interesting stories shared with her about historic Washington, D.C., and has her own about growing up as a child of a U.S. Secret Service presidential-detailed agent and Vietnam-Era combat veteran.
 Furthermore, she is featured in “Go-Go Live: The Musical Life and Death of a Chocolate City” by Natalie Hopkinson regarding the music and culture of, Go-Go, D.C.’s homegrown music genre.